-Students enrolled in programs based at GEO centers will have their books provided to them on site in most cases.
-Every attempt will be made to have your books delivered in a timely fashion, but please be aware that there are no guarantees.
+In some cases, students enrolled in programs based at GEO centers might have their books provided to them on site.
+Every attempt will be made to have their books delivered in a timely fashion, but please be aware that there are no guarantees.
 Changes to course materials close to the start of the program, especially course texts, should be avoided.